syntithenai/hermod/README.md

 ### Logging

+Any mqtt client (mqttbox, hbmqtt, mosquitto_sub) can be used to show communication between the services as a dialog progresses.

+Using the mqtt admin credentials from your environment file,

 ```
 mosquitto_sub -v -u hermod_server -P  hermod -t hermod/+/dialog/# -t hermod/+/asr/# -t hermod/+/tts/# -t hermod/+/hotword/# -t hermod/+/speaker/# &
 mosquitto_sub -v -u hermod_admin -P  talk2mebaby -t hermod/+/dialog/# -t hermod/+/asr/# -t hermod/+/tts/# -t hermod/+/hotword/# -t hermod/+/speaker/# &
-mosquitto_sub -v -u hermod_admin -P  thisistalking -t hermod/+/dialog/# -t hermod/+/asr/# -t hermod/+/tts/# -t hermod/+/hotword/# -t hermod/+/speaker/start -t hermod/+/speaker/stop &
+mosquitto_sub -v -u hermod_admin -P  talk2mebaby -t hermod/+/dialog/# -t hermod/+/asr/# -t hermod/+/nlu/# -t hermod/+/core/#  -t hermod/+/tts/# -t hermod/+/hotword/# -t hermod/+/speaker/start -t hermod/+/speaker/stop -t hermod/+/rasa/# &
 ```

-mosquitto_sub -v -h mqtt -u hermod_admin -P  thisistalking -t hermod/+/dialog/# -t hermod/+/asr/# -t hermod/+/tts/# -t hermod/+/hotword/# -t hermod/+/speaker/start -t hermod/+/speaker/stop &
-mosquitto_pub  -h mqtt -u hermod_admin -P  thisistalking -t hermod/hermod_server/asr/text -m '{"text":"what is the date"}'

 ### Example Web Service

-The web service hosts a sample page with oauth login via google.
-When a user logs in, a password is generated and the mosquitto server password file is updated and reloaded.

-If environment variables are set for google oauth, users can login using google to identify themselves.
-If not set, the user defaults to no_user_login and all browsers accessing the page will share messages.

-The sample web application provides a microphone and UI elements including buttons an iframe and an image.
-The sample actions send MQTT hermod/mysite/display messages with parameters for url, image and buttons.
-The microphone shows a dialog when the user speaks and when hermod replies.

 ### Web Client

+An example web application answers questions usings wikipedia and other sources.

-The hermod web client in hermod-python/www/static/bundle.js provides a vanilla javascript library for starting and stopping hotword and speech recognition/audio streaming.
+The hermod web client in hermod-python/www/static/bundle.js provides a vanilla javascript library for starting and stopping hotword and speech recognition/audio streaming in a browser.

+The example applications provides dual implementations using either vanilla javascript or using React.

->To make changes to the library you will need to run watchify to repack.
+If using the library with vanilla javascript, changes to the library will require a rebuild using watchify.
 >```watchify index.js -o static/bundle.js```

-*See the example hermod-python/www/index.html  for usage.**
+The file hermod-python/www/index.html  shows vanilla usage.

+The file hermod-python/www/spokencrossword/src/HermodClient.js shows how the vanilla script can be wrapped into a React component.

 First construct a client with configuration as follows.
 In the following example, email, password and site are generated from server template variables in python.